 If you had asked me my views on London a few years ago, you would have got my take on the city from the eyes of a commuter.
 However, under the surface of grey, smog and rush hour crowds, there is far more to this city than meets the eye.
+London is one of the most expensive cities in the world, but surprisingly many of the iconic sites and places are actually free.
+So below I’ve collated my tips for planning a visit to London on a budget.

 Since I returned to the UK in April this year, I have found myself spending more and more time exploring London on a day out and continuously find myself telling people about the great things to see and do there.